-To change your SIC code, you must notify Companies House of your decision when filing your Confirmation Statement, previously known as an Annual Return.
+Unfortunately, the only way to change your SIC code is to file a Confirmation Statement (previously known as an Annual Return).
 A Confirmation Statement is used for companies to provide the most up-to-date information to Companies House to be included on the public register.

 Why might you need to change your SIC code?